neurodata/r-mgc/README.md

 # Pseudocode

-Pseudocode for the meethods employed in the `MGC` package can be found on the [arXiv - MGC](https://arxiv.org/abs/1609.05148) in Appendix C (starting on page 30).
+Pseudocode for the methods employed in the `MGC` package can be found on the [arXiv - MGC](https://arxiv.org/abs/1609.05148) in Appendix C (starting on page 30).